Skullcap

 • Twitching or muscle spasms

-These reactions typically occur with higher doses.
-Your body’s response can vary based on your weight, tolerance, and overall health.
-Start with small amounts to gauge your personal reaction.
+These reactions typically occur at higher doses.
+Your body’s response depends on weight, tolerance, and overall health.
+Start with small amounts to gauge your reaction before increasing.

 Who should avoid skullcap: